 This gains more brownie points from the First Lady.
 She slips in to see him that evening, and in conversation, he agrees with her about something that didn’t happen.
 She casually asks him who he is as she now knows he is not her husband or the President… But I’ll let you discover the rest of the film, and this along with the actor playing the Vice President.

 Kline is convincing in both roles and as President Mitchell was an instantly despicable character on meeting him as much as Kline’s real-life doppelgänger Patrick Bergin was in Sleeping with the Enemy (1991).
 As Dave,

 Bergin Kline showed a down to earth, instantly likeable character.

 It was nice to see the contrast with both his Kovic and Presidential characters in scenes with Weaver, who on viewing appeared more hostile in the scenes with the President compared with the easy rapport, chemistry and instant trust she felt when she and Kovic “met” despite the obvious physical similarities.

-However at times Alexander was more amusing and almost like a pantomime villain as he stomped his way round the White House when things didn’t go his way.
+However, at times Alexander was more amusing and almost like a pantomime villain as he stomped his way around the White House when things didn’t go his way.
 Charles Grodin had only a small part, as did Ving Rhames.
 It would have been nice to see a bit more of Dave’s relationship with them both.

 Weeper Rating:😦 😦 😦 😦 😦 😦 😦 /10